WebOfTrust/kerific-spec/spec/title.md

 Test image

-Altough this image is IN the images directory of the source, it doesn't show:
+Altough this image is IN the spec directory of the source, it doesn't show:

 ![test image](./ControllerAppAgentWitnessWatcherIndirectExchange.png)